CURRICULUM AND TEACHING METHODS

 We provide your child with a Homework/Reading Record Book which accompanies their reading book.
 In it you will find their current book recorded and any comments the teacher wishes to communicate to you.
 Please feel free to write anything you wish the teacher to know in this record book.

-Early reading skills in Reception are developed through the Jolly Phonics Scheme and the children will have sounds and blends to practise at home.
+Early reading skills in Reception are developed through the Jolly Phonics Scheme and the children will have sounds and blends to practice at home.

 We use other reading schemes throughout the school to broaden experience of reading.

 The National Curriculum for Mathematics aims to ensure that all pupils:

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately;